-NEXT UP – Following a one-week break, the 2021 PBR Canada Sup Series will travel to Medicine Hat, Alberta and Co-op Place for the PBR Thunderbuck in the Badlands on October 16.
-Action will get underway at 7:00 p.m.
-MDT.
+NEXT UP – The 2022 PBR Canada Sup Series, presented by Wrangler, will next travel to Medicine Hat, Alberta, and Co-op Place on Saturday, October 15.
+Action for the PBR Robertson Implements Classic, presented by Art’s Excavating, will get underway nightly at 7:00 p.m.
+MT.

-PROVIDING PROTECTION – The bullfighters on hand for this weekend’s event in Lethbridge are Tanner Byrne, Ty Prescott, and Brett Monea.
+PROVIDING PROTECTION – The bullfighters on hand for this weekend’s event in Grande Prairie, Alberta, are Tanner Byrne, Chase Keeley and Brett Monea.

 GRANDE PRAIRIE COMPETITORS BY COUNTRY

 Australia (1) – Callum Miller